 The one fight that I had, I don’t think that I got tested.
 I’m not exactly sure how they do it.
 I’m pretty sure they do the main card, or the main events always get tested on each show, but I haven’t been put in that position.
 I have been drug tested in other organizations, but as far as Bellator, I’m not 100 percent sure yet seeing how I’ve only fought once.

 Thanks again for coming on Jordan, do you have anyone you want to shout out and where can people find you on social media?

 Thanks for having me guys, I really appreciate it.
-On social media you can find me @prettyboymma_jp, that’s on Instagram and Twitter.
-For my Facebook you can just search my name, Jordan Parsons and I also have a website, JordanParsonsMMA.com where you can check out when I get some gear up there and see all of my social media feeding through that and any videos and pictures and stuff like that, check it out.
+On social media you can find me @prettyboymma_jp.
+For my Facebook you can just search my name.
+Where you can check out when I get some gear up there and see all of my social media feeding through that and any videos and pictures and stuff like that, check it out.

 And I just want to thank everybody for taking the time to listen.
 I know that I’m relatively new in the sport and I haven’t really done too much yet, but I promise you, things are coming and things are changing and one day my name will be a household name.